 E.g. a "lightswitch" would be a device, a combined fridge/freezer would be a device that consists of a sub-device fridge and a sub-device freezer.

-A Functionality (Class: Functionality) represents the functionality necessary to accomplish the task for which a Device is designed.
-A device can be designed to perform more than one functionality.
-The Class: Functionality exhibits the - human understandable - meaning what the device "does":
+A Function (Class: Function) represents the Function necessary to accomplish the task for which a Device is designed.
+A device can be designed to perform more than one Function.
+The Class: Function exhibits the - human understandable - meaning what the device "does":

-A functionality refers to (e.g. observes or influences) a certain Aspect.
+A Function refers to (e.g. observes or influences) a certain Aspect.

-E.g. considering a "light switch" then a related Functionality could be "Controlling_ON_OFF".
-These functionalities would refer to an Aspect "lighting", that is influenced by the device "light switch".
+E.g. considering a "light switch" then a related Function could be "Controlling_ON_OFF".
+These Functions would refer to an Aspect "lighting", that is influenced by the device "light switch".

-Two sub-classes of class Functionality are defined in the base ontology:
+Two sub-classes of class Function are defined in the base ontology:

-ControllingFunctionality (Class: ControllingFunctionality) is a sub-class of Functionality that only controls/influences real world Aspects that the functionality relates to.
+ControllingFunction (Class: ControllingFunction) is a sub-class of Function that only controls/influences real world Aspects that the Function relates to.

-MeasuringFunctionality (Class: MeasuringFunctionality) is a sub-class of Functionality that only measures/senses real world Aspects that the functionality relates to.
+MeasuringFunction (Class: MeasuringFunction) is a sub-class of Function that only measures/senses real world Aspects that the Function relates to.

-An Aspect (Class: Aspect) describes the real-world aspect that a functionality relates to.
+An Aspect (Class: Aspect) describes the real-world aspect that a Function relates to.
 Aspect is also used to describe a quality or kind of OperationInput- or OperationOutput variables.
 The Aspect could be a (physical or non-physical) entity or it could be a quality.

-A Command (Class: Command) represents an action that can be performed to support the Functionality.
+A Command (Class: Command) represents an action that can be performed to support the Function.
 An Operation exposes a Command to the network.
-OperationInput and OperationOutput of the related Operation can parameterize the command. e.g. the Functionality "Dimming-Functionality" could have a Command "setPercentage", with a parameter that has values 0 - 100.
+OperationInput and OperationOutput of the related Operation can parameterize the command. e.g. the Function "Dimming-Function" could have a Command "setPercentage", with a parameter that has values 0 - 100.

-A Service (Class: Service) is a representation of a Functionality to a network that makes the Functionality discoverable, registerable, remotely controllable in the network.
-A Service can represent one or more Functionalities.
-A Service is offered by a device that wants (a certain set of) its Functionalities to be discoverable, registerable, remotely controllable by other devices in the network:
+A Service (Class: Service) is a representation of a Function to a network that makes the Function discoverable, registerable, remotely controllable in the network.
+A Service can represent one or more Functions.
+A Service is offered by a device that wants (a certain set of) its Functions to be discoverable, registerable, remotely controllable by other devices in the network:

-While a Functionality describes the meaning of the device's functionality the Service (Class: Service) is used to describe how such functionality is represented in a communication network and is therefore dependent on the technology of the network.
+While a Function describes the meaning of the device's Function the Service (Class: Service) is used to describe how such Function is represented in a communication network and is therefore dependent on the technology of the network.

-E.g. the Functionality: "turn_light_On_or_Off" could be exposed in the network by a Service "Binary Value Actuator".
+E.g. the Function: "turn_light_On_or_Off" could be exposed in the network by a Service "Binary Value Actuator".

 A Service may be composed of smaller, independent (sub)Services, e.g. re-usable servicemodules.